victorporof/Sublime-JSHint/README.md

 Writing commands in the console is ugly.
 Set up your own key combo for this, by going to Preferences -> Key Bindings - User, and adding a command in that array: `{ "keys": ["super+shift+j"], "command": "jshint" }`.
 You can use any other command you want, thought most of them are already taken.

 ## Oh noez, command not found!
 If you get an error `sh: node: command not found` or similar, you don't have `node` in the right path.
-Try setting the absolute path to node in `JSHint.py`.
+Try setting the absolute path to node in `JSHint.sublime-settings`.

+* `Ctrl+Shift+P` or `Cmd+Shift+P` in Linux/Windows/OS X
+* type `jshint`, select `Set node Path`

 This means from:
-`node = "node" if self.exists_in_path("node") else "/usr/local/bin/node"`
+`"node_path": "/usr/local/bin/node"`
 change to
-`node = "node" if self.exists_in_path("node") else "/your/absolute/path/to/node"`

-* `Ctrl+Shift+P` or `Cmd+Shift+P` in Linux/Windows/OS X
-* type `jshint`, select `Set node Path`
+`"node_path": "/your/absolute/path/to/node"`

 Simply using `node` without specifying a path sometimes doesn't work :(